The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

-As we have seen, according to the causal loop description of quantum algorithms, the quantum search for the solution of the problem has an attractor in the solution it will produce in the future.
-In the case of Grover's quantum search algorithm, of the quantum search algorithms in general, this holds even if the quantum search is random $\left [21\right ]$.

-Put in this form, the present causal loop description of quantum algorithms has a conceptual precedent.
-It is the concept of teleological evolution, an evolution toward a goal that has an attractor in the goal it will produce in the future.
-It is a new notion from the scientific standpoint, not from that of natural philosophy.
-It was first applied to the formation of the functional structure of the living by Plato and Aristotle -- teeth were created for the purpose of chewing $\left [27\right ]$ -- and then, by various schools of thought, to natural evolutions.
-This, until the advent of modern science, when the teleological notion was dismissed for the alleged absence of a physical basis.
-That was, of course, under the notion of causal evolution that is dominant in science also today and that the present work is challenging.

-The fact that quantum algorithms are ``scientific'' examples of teleological evolutions naturally raises the question of whether the causal loops that constitute their physical basis could also be the missing physical basis of teleological natural evolutions.
+The fact that quantum algorithms are full fledged teleological evolutions raises the question whether the physical basis of their teleological character could also apply to the natural evolutions to which the teleological notion was once applied -- is sometimes applied also today.